bas080/will/README.md

 - Tasks have properties including categories, description and due-date.
 - Tasks are simple .md files that only require a certain layout.
 - List, view, edit and remove tasks quickly.
-- Tasks can be exported to json.
+- Tasks can be exported to JSON.

 Setup
 =====